Qiksar/crudio/documentation/repo-syntax.md

 Then, the related term `Entity` refers to a specific type of data, like a person, organisation, or customer.

-An Entity can either be a fully described piece of data, such as a `ThermometerReading`, which could have a temperature, date and time, or a `Person`, as seen in our example datamodel, which is `abstract`, meaning it is a building block used to create more specific entities.
+An Entity can either be a fully described piece of data, such as a `ThermometerReading`, which could have a temperature, date and time, or a `Person`, as seen in our example data model, which is `abstract`, meaning it is a building block used to create more specific entities.

 `Person` is `abstract`, so Crudio will not create such a table in the database.
 Instead, any other Entity that `inherits` `Person` will copy the fields from `Person`, and they will be populated by the same generators, so our data will be consistent.